tonerdo/dotnet-env/README.md

 "value" == kvps.First().Value
 ```

+With `CreateDictionaryOption` you can change behavior of `ToDotEnvDictionary` to take either the First value or to throw on duplicates.
+With the `TakeFirst` options you can simulate `NoClobber`-behavior.

 2. `clobberExistingVars`, second arg: `true` to always set env vars,
  `false` would leave existing env vars alone.